Steven P. Blonder

 - Represented (on a pro bono basis) condominium owners alleging that the homeowners' association violated their rights under the Fair Housing Act by removing their mezuzah from the doorpost of their unit.
 The dispute was resolved successfully in the client's favor on the eve of a jury trial.

-Steve is a regular speaker and commentator to the media on a range of topics, including financial services, civil procedure, legal ethics and malpractice, appellate advocacy and corporate governance.
+Steve is a regular speaker and commentator to the media on a range of topics, including financial services, civil procedure and corporate governance.
 He has written extensively about financial services, health care, real estate, arbitration, qui tam litigation, the use of expert witnesses and class actions.
 In 2014, Steve served as a visiting professor at the University of Pardubice in the Czech Republic where he taught a class titled “Introduction to American Business Law.”

 Steve currently serves as a member of the firm’s Management Committee.

 - American Bar Association